xqh-ysy/video-demo/README.md

 **Abstract**

-Abstract—Since the interaction between audio and visual in panoramic video affects the user’s immersive experience, the research of incorporating audio into panoramic video saliency prediction has attracted much attention.
+Since the interaction between audio and visual in panoramic video affects the user’s immersive experience, the research of incorporating audio into panoramic video saliency prediction has attracted much attention.
 However, there are